Floby/node-prophet/README.md

 > CLI Wizard utility, with promises

-Prophet helps you create CLI wizards for your application
+Prophet helps you create CLI wizards for your application.
+A Wizard who makes promises : a prophet.

 Installation
 ------------